-It’s no surprise that psychologists are in high-demand.
-Their abilities to analyze and explain human behavior is beneficial in industries ranging from marketing to mental health.
+It’s no surprise that psychologists are in -demand.
+Their abilities to analyze and explain human behavior is beneficial in industries ranging from mental health to marketing.
 From helping families cope with relationship issues to boosting office productivity to testifying in court, the roles psychologists can play continue to grow and expand.
-Below are five careers in psychology that have a positive outlook for future growth.
+Below are five careers in psychology that are worth a look.

 Substance Abuse Counselors

 Substance abuse isn’t a new phenomenon, but it is a problem that continues to grow.
-As acceptance of seeking mental health services grows – and as the Affordable Care Act now mandates the treatment of mental health issues to be covered by health insurance – the opportunities for licensed substance abuse counselors is on the rise.
-Substance abuse and behavioral disorder counselors help children, teens and adults manage drug or alcohol addiction, behavioral issues such as eating disorders, and other control disorders.
-Some specialize in a particular disorder, while others provide broader group counseling services as part of an overall treatment plan.
+As acceptance of seeking mental health services grows the opportunities for licensed substance abuse counselors is on the rise.
+Substance abuse and behavioral disorder counselors help children, teens and adults manage drug or alcohol addiction, behavioral issues such as eating disorders, and other control disorders3.
+Some specialize in a particular disorder, while others provide broader group counseling services as part of an overall treatment plan3.
 They may work at addiction treatment centers, mental health organizations, clinics, and even prisons.
-The BLS predicts that employment for substance abuse counselors will grow 31 percent by 2022, faster than average for all careers.
+The BLS predicts that employment for substance abuse counselors will grow 31 percent by 2022, faster than average for all careers3.

 Geropsychologists help people manage and cope with the challenges of aging.
 They evaluate people for mental and emotional disorders, provide psychotherapy and offer treatment and care advice for clients and their families.
 They also have a hand in creating policies to better the lives of seniors, their families and caregivers.
 Geropsychologists may work in nursing homes, clinics and other settings depending on their employer.